 SUDEP and sleep

 SUDEP often happens when the person is asleep.
-If you have seizures during sleep, having a seizure alarm that alerts someone if you have a seizure, might be helpful.
-This means that help can be called to check on you at night.
+If you have seizures during sleep, having a seizure alarm that alerts someone who can help if you have a seizure in bed might be helpful.

 Find out more about alarms and safety aids.